cyberphone/doc/payments/review-secure-payment-confirmation.md

 huge (and on-going) investments in pretty well functioning mobile banking apps.

-In theory, Stripe et al could try to force banks to also support SPC but personally I doubt that this is a viable approach because there is really nothing to gain.
+In theory, Stripe et al could try to force banks to also support SPC but personally I doubt that this is a viable approach because there is really very little to gain.

 ## Conclusion
 Is this a problem?
 That depends of your perspective.